-The limitation of the method above is its applicability only to the expressions such that their corresponding SMCs contain one irreducible subset of states, i.e. the existence of exactly one stationary state is required.
-If an SMC contains several irreducible subsets of states then several steady states may exist which depend on the initial PMF.
-There is an analytical method to determine the stable states for SMCs of this kind as well [44].
-Note that, for every expression, the underlying SMC has by definition only one initial PMF (that at the time moment 0), hence, the stationary state will be only one in this case too.
-The general steady-state probability is calculated as a sum of the stationary probabilities of the irreducible subsets of states weighted by the probabilities to enter these subsets starting from the initial state and walking through some transient states.
-It is worth to apply the method only to the systems with similar subprocesses.
+The limitation of the method above is its applicability only to the expressions such that their underlying SMCs contain exactly one closed communication class of states, and this class should also be ergodic to ensure uniqueness of the stationary distribution.
+If an SMC contains several closed communication classes of states that are all ergodic then several stationary distributions may exist, which depend on the initial PMF.
+There is an analytical method to determine stationary probabilities for SMCs of this kind as well [56].
+Note that the underlying SMC of every process expression has only one initial PMF (that at the time moment 0), hence, the stationary distribution will be unique in this case too.
+The general steady-state probabilities are then calculated as the sum of the stationary probabilities of all the ergodic classes of states, weighted by the probabilities to enter into these classes, starting from the initial state and passing through some transient states.
+It is worth applying the method only to the systems with similar subprocesses.

-Before calculating stationary probabilities, we can further reduce the quotient underlying SMC, using the algorithm from [56, 3, 4] that eliminates vanishing states from the corresponding EDTMC and thereby decreases the size of its TPM.
-For SMCs reduction we can also apply an analogue of the deterministic barrier partitioning method from [30] for semi-Markov processes (SMPs), which allows one to perform quicker the first passage-time analysis.
-Another option is the method of stochastic state classes from [38] for generalized SMPs (GSMPs) reduction, allowing one to simplify transient performance analysis (based on the transient probabilities of being in the states of GSMPs).
+Before calculating stationary probabilities, we can further reduce the quotient underlying SMC, using the algorithm from [68, 5, 6] that eliminates vanishing states from the corresponding EDTMC and thereby decreases the size of its TPM.
+For SMCs reduction we can also apply an analogue of the deterministic barrier partitioning method from [41] for semi-Markov processes (SMPs), which allows one to perform quicker the first passage-time analysis.
+Another option is the method of stochastic state classes from [49] for generalized SMPs (GSMPs) reduction, allowing one to simplify transient performance analysis (based on the transient probabilities of being in the states of GSMPs).

 Alternatively, the results at the end of Section 7 allow us to simplify the steps 4 and 5 of the method above by constructing the reduced quotient DTMC (instead of the quotient underlying SMC) from the quotient transition system, followed by calculating the stationary probabilities of the quotient underlying SMC using this DTMC, and then obtaining the performance indices.
 We first merge the equivalent states in transition systems and only then eliminate the vanishing states in Markov chains.
 The reason is that transition systems, being a higher-level formalism than Markov chains, describe both functional (qualitative) and performance (quantitative) aspects of behaviour while Markov chains represent only performance ones.
-Thus, eliminating vanishing states first would destroy the functional behaviour (which is respected by the equivalence used for quotiening), since the steps with different multiaction parts may lead to or start from different vanishing states.
+Thus, eliminating vanishing states first would destroy the functional behaviour (which is respected by the equivalence used for quotienting), since the steps with different multiaction parts may lead to or start from different vanishing states.

-Figure 11 presents the main stages of the standard and alternative equivalence-based simplification of performance evaluation described above.
+Figure 18 presents the main stages of the standard and alternative equivalence-based simplification of performance evaluation described above.